Once you spend a certain amount of your Part D prescription drugs, you enter a phase that is often called the "donut hole."

 People with Extra Help see significant savings on their drug plans and medications at the pharmacy, and don't fall into the donut hole.

 Did you or someone you work with fall into the Medicare Part D “donut hole” this year?

-The donut hole, or Part D coverage gap, occurs when a person reaches a certain spending limit for their medications ($3,820 in 2018), and must pay more of the costs after crossing that threshold.
+The donut hole, or Part D coverage gap, occurs when a person reaches a certain spending limit for their medications, and must pay more of the costs after crossing that threshold.

 Here's how you can try to avoid the donut hole altogether and get financial assistance if you do fall into the coverage gap.

 The Annual Enrollment Period for Medicare Advantage and Part D plans runs October 15 – December 7.
 During this time, people with Medicare can join, switch, or leave plans.